portsoc/hangman-in-branches/README.md

 As an example, here is the link to the first branch:
 [https://github.com/portsoc/hangman-in-branches/tree/0](https://github.com/portsoc/hangman-in-branches/tree/0).

-To switch your clone of this repository to a branch _x_ (where x is a number):
+To switch your copy of our code to a branch "x" (where x is a number):

 ### Selecting a branch using Git